5 Wood Flooring Vent Cover Options You Should Know About

-Wood floor vent covers can be as small as 2” by 10” or up to 6” by 14” for older, industrial spaces.
+Hardwood floor vent covers can be as small as 2” by 10” or up to 6” by 14” for older, industrial spaces.
 When measuring, the outside dimensions will be larger than the HVAC duct opening.
 Be sure to use the exact opening dimensions when ordering.

 2. Flush Mount Type

-To guarantee a flush-fitting wooden floor vent cover, manufacturers require a floor thickness between 5/16” to 3/4”.
+To guarantee a flush-fitting hardwood floor vent cover, manufacturers require a floor thickness between 5/16” to 3/4”.
 Otherwise, it will stick up and become an unsightly tripping hazard.
 If you’re installing new flooring, the flush mount model is an excellent choice.
 They lay flat with the surface of wood flooring, providing a smooth and seamless look.
 These vent covers come in many prefinished colors and a variety of unfinished wood like fir, oak, and hickory.

-For the best fit, install flush mount floor vent covers at the same time as the floors.
+For the best fit, install flush mount hardwood floor vent covers at the same time as the floors.
 The reason is each side of the frame has a groove to match the tongue and groove of 3/4” flooring.
 But they can be added later too.